coderefinery/2024-08-27-gothenburg/content/_index.md

 ## Partners

-The workshop is offered in collaboration with C3SE, UPPMAX, PDC, and ENCCS.
+The workshop is offered in collaboration with NAISS, C3SE, UPPMAX, PDC, and ENCCS.

 ## Contact